 This program prepares students for a career as a registered nurse (RN) to provide direct patient care.
 Our faculty members create learning experiences that foster innovative teaching and learning, support and enhance student development, promote the use of college resources, and encourage civic engagement.
 We provide quality, rigorous education to prepare graduates to qualify as collaborative members of the interdisciplinary healthcare team to meet the needs of a diverse community in an evolving world.

 - Use the nursing process, clinical reasoning, and evidence-based practice to design, implement, and evaluate care focusing on the self-care requirements for the patient with commonly occurring illnesses.

-- Incorporate principles and concepts from nursing knowledge and liberal arts education using critical thinking, clinical reasoning, and humanistic values.
+- Incorporate principles and concepts using critical thinking, clinical reasoning, and humanistic values.

-- Design and implement a plan of care in collaboration with the patient and healthcare team with a focus on the wholly compensatory nursing system.
+- Design and implement a plan of care with the patient and healthcare team to focus on the wholly compensatory nursing system.

 - Evaluate effective therapeutic and collegiate communication needed to enhance health outcomes.